Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - Keep the format and formatting of your CV crisp and professional.
 Avoid using creative designs or fonts.

-- Provide concrete examples of your qualifications and experience, rather than making non-specific statements.
+- Provide concrete examples of your qualifications and experience, rather than making general statements.

-- Edit and edit your CV multiple times to ensure there are no errors or typos.
+- Proofread and edit your CV multiple times to ensure there are no errors or typos.

-There are several common formats that CVs can take, such as chronological, functional, or combination.
+There are several widely-used formats that CVs can take, such as chronological, functional, or combination.
 Each format has its own strengths and limitations, so it’s important to choose one that best showcases your qualifications and experience.

 You can find examples of these formats online and choose the one that suits for you.